 How do you dehaze a photo with local adjustments in Lightroom?

-The default values for both of these sliders should be set at 0%.
+Both sliders’ default values should be set at 0%.

 What does the dehazing process do?

-When you use the dehaze filter, the image data is modified so that any areas where there is too much contrast between dark and light pixels become less intense.
-As a result, the overall brightness level becomes higher than what would normally occur without the effect applied.
-However, if the original exposure settings were correct, then the final output shouldn’t look over exposed.
-If this happens, simply adjust the Exposure slider until the desired amount of detail appears in your photo.
+When you use the dehaze filter, the image data is modified so that areas with too much contrast between dark and light pixels become less intense.
+As a result, the overall brightness level becomes higher than normal without the effect applied.
+However, if the original exposure settings were correct, the final output shouldn’t look over-exposed.
+If this happens, adjust the Exposure slider until the desired amount of detail appears in your photo.

 Why should you dehaze your photos?

-Dehazing can help improve images with poor lighting conditions such as those taken under bright sunlight or indoors during low-light situations.
+Dehazing can help improve images with poor lighting conditions, such as those taken under bright sunlight or indoors during low-light situations.
 It also helps remove unwanted reflections from shiny surfaces like water droplets or glass windows.
-In addition, when used correctly, dehazing can make an otherwise dull subject appear more interesting by removing some of its monotone appearance.
+In addition, when used correctly, dehazing can make an otherwise dull subject appear more interesting by removing some of its monotone appearances.